ZK Dispute Game

 Three additions are required:

 2. A ZKDisputeGameConfig struct carries the per-chain parameters that the caller provides.
-OPCM's _makeGameArgs() decodes it, injects the chain-specific values it already knows, and packs the final CWIA bytes for the factory.
+OPCM's _makeGameArgs() decodes it, injects the chain-specific values it already knows, and packs the final variable-length CWIA bytes for the factory.

 ZKDisputeGameConfig